valdivj/Deepstream-IGN-Maker-YOLO/README.md

 Here is the code and the Python apps I used to Run the Nvidia Deepstream YOLO Object detector app.

-The Ignition maker app for ignition designer is also included in this Repo incase you want to import it into Ignition Maker.
+The Ignition maker app for ignition designer is also included in this Repo incase you want to import it into Ignition designer.

 This Repo also contains sparkplug stuff and Deepstream YOLO Config files.